AwRoz/devchallenges_404-Not-Found/README.md

 ![screenshot](https://i.imgur.com/dksuiQj.gif)

-this is my first published github project, trying to solve the first challenge from devchallenges.io
+this is my first published github project, trying to solve the first challenge from devchallenges.io. hello!

 i just just my knolege on css trying to implement the best practices i have been learning recently like css grid and flex also to use the rigth html structure.
 ### Built With